-Ian Manners works at the nexus of critical social theory and the study of the European Union in global politics.
-His current research interest looks at the EU and global governance at the intersections of global economy, society, environment, conflict and politics.
+Ian Manners works at the nexus of critical social theory and the study of the European Union in planetary politics.
+His current research interest looks at the EU and planetary politics at the intersections of global society, economy, environment, conflict, and politics.
+In global society he focuses on the promotion of human rights and equality.
 In global economics he focuses on the promotion of freedom and social solidarity.
-In global society he focuses on the promotion of human rights and equality.
 In global environment he focuses on the promotion of sustainable development and addressing global warming.
 In global conflict he focuses on the promotion of sustainable peace and the rule of law.
 In global politics he focuses on the promotion of democracy and good governance.

-Ian Manners and Associate Professor Kennet Lynggaard (Roskilde University) are currently involved in a 4-year research project into 'Symbols and Myths in European Integration' funded by the Danish Social Science Research Council (FSE).
+Ian Manners and Associate Professor Kennet Lynggaard (Roskilde University) are completing a 4-year research project into 'Symbols and Myths in European Integration' funded by the Danish Social Science Research Council (FSE).

 Primary fields of research

 - British, Danish and Swedish membership of the European Union

 - the British exit from the European Union

 - the Danish opt outs from the European Union

 - the European Union’s normative power in global politics

 - planetary politics

 - global public governance